 An instance of a FLI pointer.

-returns the value of the object in the format of
+dereference returns the value of the object in the format of type where possible.

-points to an aggregate type.
-In the case of aggregates, the return value is specified by using the
+dereference accesses and returns the value of the FLI object pointed to by pointer, unless pointer points to an aggregate type.
+In the case of aggregates, the return value is specified by using the copy-foreign-object option.

 An error is signaled if pointer is a null pointer.
 You can use null-pointer-p to detect null pointers.